YanLab-Westlake/SPM/README.md

 ### Introduction
 This python scripts for Sequence Pattern Matching (SPM) alignment was written by WuLab & YanLab, School of Life Science, Westlake University.

-It can help you search target protein sequence with your input peptides sequence from your given sequence database.
+It can help you search target protein sequence with your input peptide sequence from a given sequence database.

-Input are a peptide sequence and a protein sequence database for searching.
+Inputs are a peptide sequence and a protein sequence database for searching.
 Output is a ranking protein list, each with a score and matching postion.

 The most possible searching candidate is at the top of the output file with the lowest score.